Freedom and Constraints in the K3 Landscape: Classification and enumeration of vacuum solutions

-where the allowed values for $B$ are $B = 0, \pm 1, \pm 2$.
-Thus, for models with the unehanced gauge group $U(4) \times U(4)\times SO(16)$, there are 5 distinct allowed negative semi-definite matrices providing theories with distinct matter content in 6D.
+where the allowed values for $B$ are $B = 0, \pm 1, \pm 2, \pm 3$.
+For $B = \pm 3$ there is a vector ($f_1 \pm f_2$) of norm-squared $-2$.
+These are not good 6D gravity theories since the spectrum of one type of bifundamental fields becomes negative.
+Thus, for models with the gauge group $U(6) \times U(6)\times SO(8)$, there are 5 distinct allowed negative semi-definite matrices providing theories with distinct matter content in 6D.
 It is easy to see that all these lattices are negative-definite, and none admit overlattices.

-For an example where an overlattice is possible, consider the solution of (\ref{eq:2-tadpole}) given by $N_1 = N_2 = 3$ with matrix
+For an example where an overlattice is possible, consider the solution of (\ref{eq:2-tadpole}) given by $N_1 = N_2 = 2$ with matrix